thinkful-ei-gecko/nancy-scott-spaced-repetition-client/README.md

 # AlgorithMe Client
+Created by: Scott Schroeder and Chitchanok Nancy Phiukhao

 ## About
 AlgorithMe is an application to help users learn common sort, search, and traversal algorithms.
 This client is designed to work with the AlgorithMe server found here: